-The analysis indicates that with the Strategy in place, travel time on the strategic road network reduces by approximately 18% in the AM, 21% in the IP and 19% in the PM.
-It is also worth noting that under the Do-Min scenario without the Strategy, the operational efficiency of the motorway network will be compromised, and as such, the Strategy interventions are required to maintain its capacity.
+The analysis indicates that with the Strategy in place, travel time on the strategic road network reduces by approximately 15% in the AM, 16% in the IP and 15% in the PM.
+It is also worth noting that under the 'without Strategy scenario', the operational efficiency of the motorway network will be compromised, and as such, the Strategy interventions are required to maintain its capacity.